Attractors and bifurcation diagrams in complex climate models: Construction of bifurcation diagrams

 We first describe the standard technique and the corresponding BD.
 Since, in this case, convergence to the dynamical attractors is required over time scales comparable to the longest feedback process in the setup (in our case, until deep ocean equilibrium is reached), this BD is used for comparisons with those obtained with less computationally expensive techniques that will be described in the following subsections.

-\subsection{Standard Technique}
+\subsection{Standard technique}

-The standard method to construct the BD is based on the theory of dynamical systems.
-The phase space can be divided in basins of attraction, {\it i.~e} the minimal invariant closed sets attracting an open set of initial conditions as time goes to infinity~\cite{Strogatz} for given values of the internal parameters (such viscosity, diffusion coefficients, albedo of different surfaces, \ldots) and external forcing.
-Note that under a constant forcing, the system is ergodic~\cite{tel2020}, {\it i.~e} sufficiently long temporal averages correspond to large ensemble averages.
+The standard method for BD construction is based on the theory of dynamical systems.
+The phase space can be divided in basins of attraction, {\it i.~e} the minimal invariant closed sets attracting an open set of initial conditions as time goes to infinity~\cite{Strogatz} for given values of the internal parameters (such as viscosity, diffusion coefficients, albedo of different surfaces, \ldots) and external forcing.
+Note that under a constant forcing, the system is ergodic~\cite{tel2020}, {\it i.~e} sufficiently long temporal averages from a single simulation correspond to large ensemble averages.

-Thus, the first step is to consider a huge ensemble of initial conditions spanning a large part of phase space.
-Starting from such initial conditions, the system then evolves in time until the attractors are reached.
-Statistically steady-state conditions are realized within each attractor in the climate system when its mean annual surface energy balance $F_s$, {\it i.~e.} the sum of sensible, latent, net solar and longwave radiation fluxes at the surface, becomes nearly zero.
-In general, simulation runs over several times $n$ the relaxation time $t_{relax}$ are needed to guarantee convergence on the attractor~\cite{drotos2017}. $t_{relax}$ depends on the nonlinear feedbacks implemented in the numerical simulation.
-In an aquaplanet, there are no ice sheets (characterised by a time scale of the order of 10$^5$ yr), and vegetation (10$^2$-10$^3$~yr).
+The first step is to consider a huge number of initial conditions spanning a large part of phase space.
+Starting from these initial conditions, the system then evolves in time until the attractors are reached.
+Statistically steady-state conditions are realised within each attractor in the climate system when its global mean annual surface energy balance $F_s$, {\it i.~e.} the sum of sensible, latent, net solar and longwave radiation fluxes at the surface, becomes nearly zero ($<0.2$~W m$^{-2}$ in absolute value in \cite{brunetti2019}).
+In general, simulation runs over $n\sim 5$-10 times the relaxation time $t_{\text{relax}}$ are needed to guarantee convergence on the attractor~\cite{drotos2017}, where $t_\text{relax}$ depends on the nonlinear feedbacks implemented in the numerical simulation.
+In an aquaplanet, there are no ice sheets (characterised by a time scale of the order of 10$^5$ yr), and no vegetation (10$^2$-10$^3$~yr).
 An active carbon cycle between ocean and atmosphere (10$^4$~yr) is also excluded, thus the deep-ocean dynamics is the process with the largest relaxation time of the order of 10$^3$~yr.
-In our setup, it turns out to be between 500 and 2000 yr, depending on the attractor (see Figure~2b in \citeA{brunetti2019}).
+In our setup, it turns out to be between 500 and 2000 yr, depending on the attractor (see Fig.~2b in \cite{brunetti2019}).